Nonsteroidal anti-inflammatory drug: Gastrointestinal

 Clinical NSAID ulcers are related to the systemic effects of NSAID administration.
 Such damage occurs irrespective of the route of administration of the NSAID (e.g., oral, rectal, or parenteral) and can occur even in people who have achlorhydria.

 Ulceration risk increases with therapy duration and with higher doses.
 To minimize GI side effects, it is prudent to use the lowest effective dose for the shortest period—a practice that studies show is often not followed.
-Over 50% of patients who take NSAIDs have sustained some mucosal damage to their small intestine.
+Over 50% of patients on long term NSAID treatments of 6 or more months, sustained some mucosal damage to their small intestine.

 The risk and rate of gastric adverse effects are different depending on the type of NSAID medication a person is taking.
 Indomethacin, ketoprofen, and piroxicam use appears to lead to the highest rate of gastric adverse effects, while ibuprofen (lower doses) and diclofenac appear to have lower rates.

-Certain NSAIDs, such as aspirin, have been marketed in enteric-coated formulations that manufacturers claim reduce the incidence of gastrointestinal ADRs.
+Certain NSAIDs, such as aspirin, have been sold in enteric-coated formulations that manufacturers claim reduce the incidence of gastrointestinal ADRs.
 Similarly, some believe that rectal formulations may reduce gastrointestinal ADRs.
 However, consistent with the systemic mechanism of such ADRs, and in clinical practice, these formulations have not demonstrated a reduced risk of GI ulceration.

 Numerous "gastro-protective" drugs have been developed to prevent gastrointestinal toxicity in people who need to take NSAIDs regularly.
 Gastric adverse effects may be reduced by taking medications that suppress acid production such as proton pump inhibitors (e.g.: omeprazole and esomeprazole), or by treatment with a drug that mimics prostaglandin to restore the lining of the GI tract (e.g.: a prostaglandin analog misoprostol).
 Diarrhea is a common side effect of misoprostol; however, higher doses of misoprostol have been shown to reduce the risk of a person having a complication related to a gastric ulcer while taking NSAIDs.
 While these techniques may be effective, they are expensive for maintenance therapy.

-Hydrogen sulfide NSAID hybrids prevent the gastric ulceration/bleeding associated with taking the NSAIDs alone.
-Hydrogen sulfide is known to have a protective effect on the cardiovascular and gastrointestinal system.
+Hydrogen sulfide NSAID hybrids have been studied as a way of trying to reduce the gastric ulceration/bleeding side effects of NSAIDs.
+This is motivated by the fact that hydrogen sulfide is known to impact the gastrointestinal system, with either a pro-inflammatory or anti-inflammatory effect depending on the dose.
+Early results in rats and rabbits have been promising.

-Inflammatory bowel disease

-NSAIDs should be used with caution in individuals with inflammatory bowel disease (e.g., Crohn's disease or ulcerative colitis) due to their tendency to cause gastric bleeding and form ulceration in the gastric lining.